 Forking a repository comes with a number of benefits.
-It gives you your own copy on your GitHub account that allows you to freely experiment with changes without affecting the original project.
+It gives you your own copy on your GitHub account, which allows you to freely experiment with changes without affecting the original project.
 For example, you could find a bug in my Tip Calculator or want to add your own features.
 So, you could “fork” my Tip Calculator, creating a copy on your GitHub account.
-Here, you could mess around the code and experiment with it without affecting the original project, because this would be your copy or “fork.”
+Here, you could mess around with the code and experiment with it without affecting the original project because this would be your copy or “fork.”

-Most commonly, forks are used to either propose changes to someone else’s project, like fixing a bug or adding a feature as we mentioned.
+Most commonly, forks are used to propose changes to someone else’s project, like fixing a bug or adding a feature, as we mentioned.

 So, how do you fork a public repository?
-It’s actually quite easy.
-Before we get started, you need to create a free GitHub account, as you’ll need somewhere to store your fork.
+It’s quite easy.
+Before we start, you need to create a free GitHub account, as you’ll need somewhere to store your fork.
 You can head to www.github.com and do this right now.